openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Offer

-The following additional claims are defined for this Credential format to be added to the object entry of the `credentials` parameter defined in (#credential_offer_parameters).

-* `credential_definition`: REQUIRED.
-Object containing the detailed description of the credential type.
-It consists at least of the following sub claims:
-  * `type`: REQUIRED.
-Array as defined in (#server_metadata_jwt_vc_json).
-This claim contains the type values the Wallet shall request in the subsequent Credential Request.

-The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `jwt_vc_json`:
+The following is a non-normative example of a Credential Offer of Credential format `jwt_vc_json`:

 <{{examples/credential_offer_jwt_vc_json.json}}